Chenopodiaceae [FNA4, HC]

 Growth Duration: Annual

-Distribution: Occurring on both sides of the Cascades crest in Washington; widely distributed throughout North America from Alaska south to California, east to the Great Plains, and also along the coast of eastern North America.
+Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska to California, east to the Great Plains, and also along the coast of eastern North America.

 Habitat: Open, moist to wet areas, typically where saline.